 Every year the SSC (Staff Selection Commission) conducts an annual examination known as Combined Higher Secondary Level (CHSL) to recruit candidates to fill the posts of Lower Division Clerk (LDC)/ Junior Secretariat Assistant (JSA), Postal Assistant (PA)/ Sorting Assistant (SA) and Data Entry Operator (DEO).
 These posts will form the backbone of the various ministries and departments of the Government of India.

-Candidates who are taking the SSC CHSL Exam this 2019 must go through SSC CHSL Eligibility criteria carefully to ensure they meet the key requirements, before filling up the application form.
+Candidates who are taking the SSC CHSL Exam 2021 must go through SSC CHSL Eligibility criteria carefully to ensure they meet the key requirements, before filling up the application form.

 The SSC CHSL Eligibility Criteria are as follows: